 Biodiv Sci ›› 2025, Vol. 33 ›› Issue (4): 24145.
 DOI: 10.17520/biods.2024145 cstr: 32101.14.biods.2024145

-Population status and habitat of critically endangered Jiangxi giant salamander (Andrias jiangxiensis)
+Population status and habitat of Critically Endangered Jiangxi giant salamander (Andrias jiangxiensis)

-1. 1 Key Laboratory of Genetic Evolution & Animal Models, Kunming Institute of Zoology, Chinese Academy of Sciences, Kunming 650223, China
+1. 1 State Key Laboratory of Genetic Evolution & Animal Models, Kunming Institute of Zoology, Chinese Academy of Sciences, Kunming 650223, China

 2 Kunming College of Life Science, University of Chinese Academy of Sciences, Kunming 650204, China